DenisPiralic/OptiverTraderLogBook/Log_2.md

 ## Implementation

-In order to implement our strategy we needed to calculate some key informations each tick:
+In order to implement our strategy, we needed to calculate some key informations each tick:
 - Midpoint prices between ask and bid prices (the market equilibrium)
 - The ratio between the two market equilibriums
 - Calculate the moving average of the ratios